 To provide leadership and a voice for worker co-ops through:

 The CWCF has carried out its activities on a relatively modest but sustainable budget and, with a very involved volunteer Board of Directors.
 An Executive Director is employed to manage operations.
-Starting in 2010, a Communications and Member Services Manager was also hired.
-An RRSP Program Manager, Administrator and Assistant run our program to enable placement of co-op shares into RRSPs and TFSA’s.
-There is also a part-time Communications Assistant and a part-time Executive Assistant.
+Starting in 2010, an Operations and Member Services Manager was also hired.
+An RRSP Program Manager, Administrator and Assistant to run our Common Good Capital program which enables placement of co-op shares into RRSPs and TFSA’s.
+There is also a part-time Communications Assistant, a full-time Executive Assistant, and a part-time Information Technology Assistant.